defenseunicorns/narwhal-delivery-reference-deployment/README.md

 ## Prerequisites

-> NOTE: The prerequisites assume you already have a Kubernetes cluster.
-If you don't have one and want to create a K3s cluster using Zarf, run `sudo zarf init --components=k3s,git-server --set K3S_ARGS="--disable traefik,servicelb" --confirm`.
-If this is the way you go, all subsequent commands will need to be run with `sudo` as well.
+> NOTE: The prerequisites assume you have an empty Linux server.
+If you already have a Kubernetes cluster that you want to deploy to, rather than running `make zarf-init` as referenced below, you should instead run `zarf init --components=git-server --confirm`.
+>

-- A Kubernetes cluster with the following criteria:
+> The Kubernetes cluster must meet the following criteria:
-  - uses amd64 architecture (sorry ARM, the Big Bang people still haven't gotten around to you yet).
+>   - uses amd64 architecture (sorry ARM, the Big Bang people still haven't gotten around to you yet).
-  - No existing ingress controllers or ServiceLB.
+>   - No existing ingress controllers or ServiceLB.
 If you are using K3s Traefik and ServiceLB have to be **disabled**.
-  - The version of K8s is a modern and supported one that is not EOL (End Of Life).
+>   - The version of K8s is a modern and supported one that is not EOL (End Of Life).
-  - The cluster has enough CPU and RAM available (exact numbers TBD)
+>   - The cluster has enough CPU and RAM available (exact numbers TBD)
-  - Zarf has already been initialized on the cluster with the optional `git-server` component enabled.

-> If you don't have a cluster yet, create one on the local (Linux) machine with `sudo zarf init --components=k3s,git-server --set K3S_ARGS="--disable traefik,servicelb" --confirm`.
-If this is the way you go, all subsequent commands will need to be run with `sudo` as well.
->
-> If you do already have a cluster, initialize Zarf with `sudo zarf init --components=git-server --set K3S_ARGS="--disable traefik,servicelb" --confirm`

-- Local access to the K8s cluster. `kubectl get nodes` should work and return the nodes in the cluster.
+- A Linux server
 - The following tools installed locally and available on the $PATH:
   - [make](https://www.gnu.org/software/make/)
   - [zarf](https://github.com/defenseunicorns/zarf)